Kraslice

 Kraslice (/cs/; Graslitz) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
 It has about 6,400 inhabitants.
+The town is located on the Svatava River in the Ore Mountains, on the border with Germany.
+It is known for the manufacture of musical instruments.

+Kraslice was founded in the mid-13th century and became a town in 1370.
 It was a large and important town until World War II.
-It is known for the manufacture of musical instruments.
+The main landmark of the town is the Church of Corpus Christi.